Ketamine Drug Test

 How To Interpret KET Test Strip Results

-Invalid: Please note that in case-control band fails to appear, the result shall be deemed invalid.
-Any result which has failed to produce a control band at the specified read time must be discarded.
+Invalid: Control band fails to appear.
+Results from any test which has not produced a control band at the specified read time must be discarded.
 Please review the procedure and repeat with a new test.
-If the problem persists, discontinue using the kit immediately and contact your local distributor for assistance.
+If the problem persists, discontinue using the kit immediately and contact your local distributor.